-Typically conducted with one pre-screened and invited research participant, IDIs are conducted in real-time for a set duration.
+Typically conducted with a pre-screened research participant, IDIs occur in real-time for a set duration.
 Either one-on-one with a moderator and a single participant, or with 2 or 3 participants (called a dyad or triad, respectively).

 At their simplest, audio IDIs are done via telephone or online using VOIP.
 When the moderator and participant(s) need to be viewing the same monitor, a screen-sharing platform is added.
 Webcams can be incorporated to allow the moderator’s face and/or participant faces to be visible.

 Webcam IDIs are helpful when a respondent’s immediate facial expression is critical to ascertain, or if participants being able to show items to the camera in real time adds value to the study.